Coach Matt Pippin

 HOW TO DETERMINE YOUR STEADY STATE CARDIO HEART RATE

-If a VO2 max test is not feasible at this moment, then you can use the following formula: 180 minus your age.
-So using me as an example 180 - 40yrs old = a steady state training heart rate of 140 BPM.
+If a VO2 max test is not feasible at this moment, then you can use the following formula to calculate your Zone 2 heart rate: 180 minus your age.

 If you’re just starting on your fitness journey I would subtract another 15-20 bpm off of that number from the total.
 If you’ve been exercising for a very long time and have plenty of months of cardio under your belt that the normal formula should be just right.